 In addition to being able to set the brightness, you have two ways to configure it, so that the light turns on manually when you press the upper left button or turns on automatically when you press a button or receive an alert.

-The second setting is to set the time the display will remain on.
-You can select different time periods between 8 seconds and 1 minute, although if you are used to running at night you will like the "Stay on" option better, which will leave the display illuminated until you press the button again.
+The second setting possibility is to set how long the display will stay on.
+You can select different time periods between 8 seconds and 1 minute, although if you are used to running at night you will like the "Stay on" option, which will leave the display illuminated until you press the button again.

 More than a watch, a smartwatch